chairz/take-home-API/README.md

 # Introduction

 This project is written using Python3 and tested on macOS environment.
-It is highly recommended to run this on linux/MacOS.
+It is highly recommended to run this on linux/MacOS environment.

 Flask is used as the web framework for the server and MongoDB is used for the database.